relab/thesis-proposals/2023/storage-incentive-simulator.md

 ## Background

 Decentralized storage networks have developed over the past two decades with the idea of being an alternative to centralized data silos.
-This idea solves current problems in this context, such as **single point of failure** and **censorship** differently.
-There is no single node in the network that keeps all the data and data is distributed all over the network.
-Swarm storage network is one of them that tries to offer decentralized storage capacity to users.
-In Swarm, nodes share their storage capacity with others, store their data (in form of small chunks with 4KB size) and receive a reward for it.
-The financial incentive is the primary motivation to encourage peers to participate in the network and it is expected that it ameliorate the free-riding behavior.
+This idea solves current problems like the **single point of failure** and possible **censorship** differently.
+There is no single node in the network that keeps all the data, and data is distributed all over the network.
+The Swarm storage network is one such system that tries to offer decentralized storage capacity to users.
+In Swarm, nodes share their storage capacity with others, store their data (in the form of small chunks with 4KB size), and receive a reward for it.
+The financial incentive is the primary motivation to encourage peers to participate in the network, and it is expected to prevent free-riding.

 ## Project Description

-The storage incentive in the Swarm network is quite new and it has a lot of features for exploration.
-To that end, the goal for this project is to build a simulation tool that will measure the fairness of the reward model with changing different parameters.
+The scheme for storage incentives in the Swarm network is quite new and has many features for exploration.
+This project aims to build a simulation tool that will measure the fairness of the reward model by changing different parameters.
 Choosing the programming language and tools to do the simulation is up to you.

 ## Tasks / Milestones